UCLA-Security-and-Privacy-Lab/UCLA-Sec-Lab-Website/content/authors/PhD-Zhiyuan/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the security and privacy of emerging technologies, including extended reality (XR) and machine learning.
+bio: My research interests lie in the security and privacy of machine learning, and application of machine learning in security and privacy.

 interests:
-  - XR security and privacy
+  - ML Security and Privacy
-  - Trustworthy Machine Learning
+  - ML for Security

 education:
   courses:
-    - course: PhD student in Electrical and Computer Engineering
+    - course: PhD student in Computer Science
       institution: University of California, Los Angeles
+      year: 2030
+    - course: BS in Computer Science
+      institution: HK PolyU
       year: 2025
-    - course: PhD in Computer Science
-      institution: University of Virginia
-      year: 2022
-    - course: BA + MS in Computer Science
-      institution: Boston University
-      year: 2021

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons